SlotNSlot/whitepaper/whitepaper.md

 While storing all play histories on blockchain, the games are played not waiting for the blockchain confirmations, but with specific verifications on pending transactions broadcast by both the banker and the player.
 Because the clients don't have to wait for the transactions to be confirmed on blockchain, the speed of gameplay is almost independent from the current average blocktime of Ethereum.
 Games are played and recorded with minimum on-chain transactions, thus reducing the cost significantly.

 Unlike traditional “platform” businesses, SlotNSlot has no middleman.
 The platform owns itself.
-The transaction fee collected is also distributed to token holders.
+The percent fee collected is distributed to token holders.
 Both parties, i.e. bankers and players, can utilize the platform with extremely low cost, and if they hold some tokens, the cost might be reduced further, to a near-zero level.

 * * *